sunhater/scCropbox/README.md

 # shCropbox

 Select a rectangle area from image (or any DOM object) with moving and drag & drop.
-The plugin is a frontend only and selects the coordinates and the size of cropping area related to the image.
+The plugin is just a frontend and selects the coordinates and the size of cropping area related to the image.
 It's your job to pass these parameters to image cropping application.

 Pavel Tzonkov (sunhater@sunhater.com)
 https://github.com/sunhater/shCropbox